 keys in the street

 For the commemoration of the Ypres civilian victims, Amsterdam artist Jeroen Bisscheroux came up with a bronze key.
+The keys are produced by Foundry Van Geert.
 Each one names a victim and adds the date of death and age.
 The keys are literally placed on the street, in places that remind of the death of the named victim.
 As a passer-by, you don't have to notice them; but if you do, the city reveals its wartime past in a flash.

 The realisation of this long-term project is based on public funding.
 Everyone who feels connected or wants to contribute to the commemoration of civilian victims of the First World War can become patron of a key.
 Family, relatives, current residents, interested visitors, organisations or associations - in short: everyone.
 The price per copy is 150 € (production, engraving, placement).